sjbrown/1kfa/mod_guide_player.md

 uses a magic item, they may lose a charge), but there are differences:

  * Secondary effects of flips are **not** resolved.
- * Attack power is not rolled
+ * Might is not rolled

-Instead of rolling attack power, the *defender* alone describes the negative consequences (if any) their character suffers.
+Instead of rolling Might, the *defender* alone describes the negative consequences (if any) their character suffers.
 This includes loss of resources (like Stamina / Harm / Wounds) as well as narrative consequences.

-Optionally, the attacker may also describe negative consequences for their own character, mimicking the way the Mix It Up move causes both the attacker and defender to suffer attack power.
+Optionally, the attacker may also describe negative consequences for their own character, mimicking the way the Mix It Up move causes both the attacker and defender to suffer Might.

 The GM can still collaborate with the players to describe narrative outcomes of the altercation, and may even use the situation to bring dangers to bear,